litesh-bansal/Data-Analysis-Report-Generator/README.md

 - Insights on duplicate and constant columns before and after removal.
 - Visualizations of box plots and data distributions.

-## Repository Structure
-- `Acadia.ipynb`: The Jupyter Notebook for generating the data analysis report.
-- `README.md`: This documentation file.
-- Example datasets can be added for testing purposes.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have ideas for additional features, feel free to open an issue or submit a pull request.